-Chimpanzees are fascinating because they look and behave like we humans.
-In fact, they share at least 98% of their DNA with us.
-Chimps give birth after every 5 years and take care of their young ones until they are about 12 years old.
+Chimpanzee trekking in Uganda is one of the major attractions in Kalinzu Forest.
+Chimpanzees are interesting creatures because they look and behave like human beings since they share 98% of their DNA with us.
+Chimpanzees give birth after every 5 years and look after their young ones until they are about 12 years old.
 They live in large communities each with a different culture.
-Chimps are very intelligent and are known to use a variety of tools and tricks to hunt insects, smaller primates and antelopes.
-Unlike gorillas, chimp communities are always evolving with female adolescents in particular living the group to join others.
+Chimpanzees are very intelligent and known for a variety of tools and tricks to hunting insects, smaller primates and antelopes.
+Unlike gorillas, chimp communities are always evolving with female adolescents, in particular, living in the group to join others.